DMacGillivray/soccer-predictions/README.md

 ## 2. Data Science Objective

-Develop a model based on publicly available, free data that will identify break-even odds for the next set of soccer games to be played in the Premier League, Bundesliga, and Serie A
+Develop a model based on free & publicly available data that will identify break-even odds for the next set of soccer games to be played in the Premier League, Bundesliga, and Serie A

-## 3. Understanding the Machine Learning Objective
+## 3. Understanding the Data Science Objective

 ### 3.1 Randomness in Soccer Games

 There is a significant degree of [randomness involved in soccer games](https://www.nytimes.com/2014/07/08/science/soccer-a-beautiful-game-of-chance.html).
 We can never really know with 100% confidence what the final score will be.
 This is very different to a standard classification problem - say classifying images of cats and dogs.
 For cats and dogs there is a solid ground truth for the class.
 A cat is a cat with 100% certainty.
-This can be determined before we run the image through the model.
-A random event is different, we can never get to the point where we are predicting a single outcome with 100% certainty, because the outcome itself is uncertain.
-We can never get to the point where we say …
+A random outcome, like a Soccer game result is different; We can never get to the point where we are predicting a single outcome with 100% certainty, because the outcome itself is uncertain.

-However, if we do a thought experiment and imagine that a football game between the same 2 teams was played 100 times, we could reasonably assume that we would not get the same final score for all 100 games.
+I propose that if we do a thought experiment and imagine that a football game between the same 2 teams was played 100 times, we could reasonably assume that we would not get the same final score for all 100 games.
 In fact it could be argued that the inherent randomness in the game is what makes it so exciting, and hence so popular.

-Because of the probabilistic nature of the outcome, we need to carefully consider the types of models we use to classify game outcomes.
-Our objective is not accurate classification, but accurate probabilities.
+Because of the probabilistic nature of the outcome, we need to carefully consider the types of models we use to classify game outcomes. **Our objective is not accurate classification, but accurate probabilities.**

 ### 3.2 What Makes a Profitable Bet?

 We can think of a football game like this.
-If this game were played a million times, how would the possible outcomes be proportioned?
-If we could do this, imagine the home team won 320,000 times, there was a draw 270,000 times, and an away win 410,000 times?
+If the same game were played a million times, how would the possible outcomes be proportioned?

+Let us assume we simulated 1,000,000 games, and imagine the home team won 320,000 times, there was a draw 270,000 times, and the away team won 410,000 times

 With this (imaginary) data we would be able to say the probability distribution for the game results would be as follows:

 Home Win                 |	Draw     | Away Win :------------------------:|:--------------:|:------------:
 0.32                   |	0.27    | 0.41

-The next component to the bet is the odds
+The next component to the bet is the odds.

-Let’s say we go to 3 Sports Books and find the following odds for home wins – How do we know which bets are profitable?
+If we go to 2 Sports Books and find the following odds for home wins – How do we know which bets are profitable?

 Odds # 1                 |	Odds # 2
 :------------------------:|:--------------:
 2.92                   |	3.30

-We call the amount we will place on the bet the stake

 We can calculate the Expected Value of the bet, to see which odds are favourable

 Expected Value (EV) is the probability of winning the bet multiplied by the potential winnings minus the probability of losing the bet multiplied by our potential loss.

+In the following calculations we will call the amount we will place on the bet the stake, and assume it equals 1 unit.
+We now have all the elements needed to make an Expected Value calculation.

 + probability of winning: 0.32
 + probability of losing: 1 - probability of winning, or 1 - 0.32 = 0.68